• Skip to primary navigation

 There are a few types of eggplant dip depending on where's made.

-• Baba ganoush - also known as baba ganouj - probably the most known and most famous one.
-It contains eggplant, onion, tomato, garlic, lemon juice, olive oil, parsley, and generally no tahini.
+• Baba ganoush - also known as baba ganouj - is probably the most known and most famous one.
+It contains eggplant, onion, tomato, garlic, lemon juice, olive oil, parsley, and no tahini.

 • Moutaball - is a Middle Eastern mezze dish made with eggplant, garlic, lemon juice, olive oil, and tahini or sometimes yogurt.